 This noodle-less butternut squash lasagna recipe is a healthier take on traditional lasagna.
 The pasta is swapped out for hearty butternut squash pasta sheets that pair perfectly with the rich meat sauce.
 To keep the lactose low, farmer cheese is used in place of ricotta.
 Freshly shredded provolone and Havarti cheese provide the cheesy deliciousness that you expect from lasagna and this SCD, grain free, and gluten free meal is the ultimate comfort food!

 Those of us that follow the specific carbohydrate diet (SCD) can't have traditional pasta noodles (as it's made with grains and gluten), ricotta cheese or mozzarella cheese (too much lactose).
-So this recipe is a different take on traditional lasagna!
+So this easy butternut squash lasagna recipe is a different take on traditional lasagna!